TankaJahari/cyclistic.charliesun/README.md

 ### Month:

  - Comparing the rides per month for user types showed virtually no difference.
-Chicago is a very seasonal city, and it is no surprise that both casual users and annual members rode more during spring and summer months.
-However, this data can be helpful for allocating marketing resources towards this time of year.
+Chicago is a very seasonal city, and it is no surprise that both casual users and annual members used Cyclistic significantly more during spring and summer months.
+This data can still be helpful for as evidence that marketing resources should be allocated towards these times of year.

 ### Ride Locations: